CBS-SI/DST/DST Database Documentation/README.md

 ### ARBSTKTI / DB: [`idas`]

-Workplace Status Code - To
+Workplace Status Code - To.

 Status code of the workplace after a transition or change.